ivanhan0511/ivan-blog/content/post/os-backup-reinstall.md

 showDate: true
 ---

-After initialization of Windows 11, here is the TODO list.
+After initialization of a Windows 11 or a macOS, here is the TODO list.

 <!--more-->